 Mostly due to its large overall population – certainly not its fantastic health care — the United States currently has the greatest number of known centenarians of any nation, estimated at 70,490 on September 1, 2010.

-Even at seventy thousand plus, centenarians are rare in America and in every society.
-Given that, if lucky, old age is our destiny, it’s in our vested interest that “rare” does not remain an immutable prefix to “centenarian”.
+Even at seventy thousand plus, centenarians are rare in America, and in every society.
+Obviously, it’s in our best interest that the rare part becomes rare.
 Thus, the gerontologists are busy studying the matter, trying to answer the question that distills down to:

 “Why do some people get to live to 100 and beyond?”

-There’s one basic, conceptual answer to that question, and it is this:
+There’s one basic, conceptual answer to that question about your lifespan, and it is this:

 ~ Expressed genes ~